distrakt/OmEspHelpers/README.md

 }
 ```

-When run the sketch, I see the following on the serial monitor:
+When running the sketch, I see the following on the serial monitor:

 ```
 0x2d